python/cpython/Doc/c-api/conversion.rst

 .. cfunction:: char * PyOS_stricmp(char *s1, char *s2)

-   Case insensitive comparsion of strings.
+   Case insensitive comparison of strings.
 The functions works almost identical to :cfunc:`strcmp` except that it ignores the case.

 .. cfunction:: char * PyOS_strnicmp(char *s1, char *s2, Py_ssize_t  size)

-   Case insensitive comparsion of strings.
+   Case insensitive comparison of strings.
 The functions works almost identical to :cfunc:`strncmp` except that it ignores the case.